abanu-org/abanu/docs/build.rst

 You can launch now `XLaunch` from Start menu.
 Simply follow the wizard without making changes.

 Open the Debian app and finish the install instructions.
-Whem command prompt is ready, start a dedicated Terminal:
+When command prompt is ready, start a dedicated Terminal:

 .. code-block:: sh